louis030195/awesome-obsidian-templates/060224 85154 knowledge assessment template.md

 #knowledge #compound-knowledge

-1. set a 1h time on your phone
+1. set a 1h timer on your phone
 2. assess your knowledge in the first column
 3. copy the prompt at bottom in ChatGPT or other AI (Gemini, Claude, etc.) and answer questions